-Abortion remains a controversial topic in Virginia, but late term abortion for "mental impairment" and absent parental or informed consent, with the concurrence of only one physician, is not -- it is almost universally reviled.
+Abortion remains a controversial topic in Virginia, but late term abortion for "mental impairment," without parental or informed consent, and with the concurrence of only one physician, is not -- indeed it is almost universally reviled.
 By any objective standard, this sort of extreme, Orwellian social and political policy is appalling and has no place in Virginia.
 We routinely and appropriately charge those who murder a woman who is late in her pregnancy with an additional count of infanticide.
 Why should it be legal to do the same thing in a clinical setting, and solely on the grounds of undefined "mental health impairment"?
 As your Delegate in Richmond, I steadfastly will oppose any and all such extremist legislation.

 Virginia can't do things like be an innovation leader in transportation, or information technology, or advanced telecommunications, or other sectors in the vanguard of economic growth if we do not develop and attract, and then maintain, a highly skilled and dynamic workforce.
 We cannot expect our children to thrive in the 21st century economy if we do not provide them all with an array of quality educational offerings.